- Last Updated: Tuesday, 06 April 2021

 Managers often get feedback on their leadership style through formal training.
-But that training usually only identifies the styles their currently exhibiting.
-They might learn the strengths and weaknesses of each, but that's only scratching the surface when it comes to leading others.
+But that training usually only identifies the styles they’re currently exhibiting.
+They might learn the strengths and weaknesses of each, but that’s only scratching the surface when it comes to leading others.

 Leadership Styles at Work